Update: 5 January 2021

 What has changed?

-Thank you for your patience while the shop was shut and I look forward to posting you a print from Devon.
+Thank you for your patience while these restrictions are in place and I look forward to posting you a print from Devon.

 Original post: 30 March 2020